 Roecker is also the co-founder of the interdisciplinary research collective, living lab, which centres its inquiry and works on her interests in urban living and urban communities.
 The social, cultural, and material significance of her practice’s work has been recognized internationally through awards, publications, and exhibitions.
 Roecker is a Passive House trained professional.

 Roecker is a Professor at the University of British Columbia and leads a community outreach studio in partnership with communities for example with the City of Vancouver's Chinatown Revitalization Program to explore the possibilities of transforming the historic district into a contemporary neighbourhood.
 Roecker is a Board Member at the Vancouver Chinese Garden, Chinatown Society Buildings Revitalization Committee, Vancouver Chinatown Revitalization Committee and S.U.C.C.E.S.S.

 Professor, UBC SALA

-AnnaLisa Meyboom the Director of TIPS Lab as well as an Associate Professor at the University of British Columbia School of Architecture and Landscape Architecture (SALA).
+AnnaLisa Meyboom is an Associate Professor at the University of British Columbia School of Architecture and Landscape Architecture (SALA).
 She holds a degree in engineering from University of Waterloo and a Masters of Architecture degree from University of British Columbia.
 Her research focuses on the impact of technology on our built environment both at the scale of building structure as well as infrastructure.
 With her research group TIPSlab, she looks at the design of public transportation infrastructure and its critical and catalytic relationship to public space.
-Her research interests involve the state of the art in robotic fabrication of wood as well as integrated design of transportation infrastructure as well as emerging technologies in mechatronic architecture.
-She teaches architecture design studios looking at the future language of wood, the core structural engineering courses for the School of Architecture as well as the seminars in Future Transportation & Urban Form and Advanced Structures and Digital Methods.
+Her research interests involve the state of the art in robotic fabrication of wood as well as integrated design of future transportation infrastructure, She teaches architecture design studios looking at the future language of wood, the core structural engineering courses for the School of Architecture as well as the seminars in Future Transportation & Urban Form and Advanced Structures and Digital Methods.